 tools you’ll need

-• 1 ladle — for transfering batter from bowl to pan
+- 1 ladle — for transferring batter from bowl to pan

 ingredients (in order of use)